-where mount-point is the name of the filesystem that is being unmounted.
+where mount-point is the name of the file system that is being unmounted.

-2. Ensure that the host operating system recognizes the FlashCopy logical drive.
-At the host prompt, type the following command and press Enter.
+- In the Storage Manager Subsystem Management window, re-create the FlashCopy logical drive.
+Click Logical Drive → FlashCopy → Re-create in the Subsystem Management window. - 3.
+Ensure that the host operating system recognizes the FlashCopy logical drive.
+At the host prompt, type the following command, and then press Enter.